akansh12/akansh12/README.md

 - 👋 Hi, I’m Akansh Maurya.
-- 👀 I’m interested in Application of AI in Healthcare.
+- 👀 I’m interested in Application of AI.
-- 🌱 I’m currently learning Medical Imaging and Audio signal processing.
+- 🌱 I’m currently Masters student in visual computing.
-- 💞️ I’m looking to collaborate on Computer Vision projects
+- 💞️ I’m looking to collaborate on Computer Vision projects.
 - 📫 How to reach me akanshmaurya@gmail.com